Developing legislation

 Overview

-When developing legislation, there is a range of expectations and requirements which are designed to support the development of quality legislation, and promote transparency and accountability to Parliament and the public.
+When developing legislation, there are expectations and requirements that support the development of quality legislation and promote transparency and accountability to Parliament and the public.

 The Regulatory Standards Act 2025